unrays/Mixin/README.md

 ```

 # Latest hook system re-built from the ground up since my first and catastrophic try

+### *I'm seriously very proud of this result; I really worked hard to create a very simple and intuitive API!
+The beauty of it is that when you instantiate a new System, the only method available to execute for the object is .update(), only that one, nothing else.
+I think that's excellent, I'm very happy :)*
 ```cpp
 // Copyright (c) December 2025 Félix-Olivier Dumas.
 All rights reserved.
 // Licensed under the terms described in the LICENSE file